 - Before entering the lab, make sure to put on a lab coat.
 The coat should always be worn with the sleeves rolled down.

 - Wear closed shoes.
-Open shoes, such as sandals, are a no-go as a falling item could injure your foot or a potential acid spill could damage your skin.
+Open shoes, such as sandals, are a no-go as a falling item could injure your feet and a potential acid spill could damage your skin.

 - Avoid loose sleeves, as they are impractical when working.

 - Tie back long hair.
 Loose hair could catch fire when working with a Bunsen burner.